 Many religious people may suspect that following the teachings of Jesus may lead to a kinder, gentler Australia.
 This suspicion could only enter anyone’s mind if they have been on another planet for the last eight years and are unaware of Morrison’s Pentecostal prosperity theology, which is diametrically opposed to the supposed teachings of Jesus.
 Prosperity theology states that personal wealth is the end result of godliness.
 If one works hard and leads a god-fearing moral life, then prosperity will follow.
 The corollary of this is that wealthy people are considered the most godly, while the poor are being punished by god for their alleged indolence and immorality.
-As a consequence, because its adherents believe that the less well-off are only that way because they are lazy and lead immoral lives, then the provision of welfare is seen as an anathema.
+As a consequence, because its adherents believe that the less well-off are only that way because they are lazy and lead immoral lives, then the provision of welfare is anathema.
 Why give them money if all they need do is pray and work harder?
 That is why Morrison is completely unconcerned that people on Newstart have to subsist below the poverty line21.
 It serves them right.

 For the religious, democracy is an impediment to their vision.
 They want a theocracy, and a theocracy will brook no dissent.
 Theocracy always ends in murder.